PreciousNwogu/Student_Registrar/README.md

 # Registrar

 ## Objective
-Create a database-driven student registration web application using Blazor.
+A database-driven student registration web application using Blazor.